stac-utils/stac-task/README.md

 | ------------- | ---- | ----------- |
 | name          | str  | **REQUIRED** Name of the task |
 | parameters    | Map<str, str> | Dictionary of keyword parameters that will be passed to the Tasks `process` function |

+Using a Dictionary for task_configs ("task_name": <ParametersDict>) is deprecated.
+Convert to List of TaskConfig objects

 #### collections